fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/transaction-plans-workflow.md

----
-title: Transaction Plan Workflow in RTA
+## Transaction Plan Workflow in RTA
----

 This flow can be used to create a transaction plan in RTA.